YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 HSBtoRGB
 ```
- encodes the send of a color in bits 0-23 of an integer send that is the same format used by the method getRGB() getRGB (Serializable).
+ encodes the send of a color in bits 0-23 of an integer send that is the same format used by the method *getRGB() getRGB (Serializable)*.
 This integer can be supplied as an argument to the
 ```java
 Color
 ```
- constructor that takes a single integer argument. **Parameter** *hue*        the hue component of the color **Parameter** *saturation* the saturation of the color **Parameter** *brightness* the brightness of the color @return the RGB send of the color with the indicated hue, saturation, and brightness. [getRGB](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md) ([source](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/src/main/java/berlin/yuna/tinkerforgesensor/model/type/Color.java)) () [Color](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md) ([source](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/src/main/java/berlin/yuna/tinkerforgesensor/model/type/Color.java)) (int)  *Since JDK1.0*
+ constructor that takes a single integer argument. **Parameter** *hue*        the hue component of the color **Parameter** *saturation* the saturation of the color **Parameter** *brightness* the brightness of the color *Return* the RGB send of the color with the indicated hue, saturation, and brightness. [getRGB](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md) ([source](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/src/main/java/berlin/yuna/tinkerforgesensor/model/type/Color.java)) () [Color](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md) ([source](https://github.com/YunaBraska/tinkerforge-sensor/blob/master/src/main/java/berlin/yuna/tinkerforgesensor/model/type/Color.java)) (int)  *Since JDK1.0*

 ---
 Converts the components of a color, as specified by the default RGB model, to an equivalent set of values for hue, saturation, and brightness that are the three components of the HSB model.
 If the